AliceO2Group/O2Physics/Tutorials/PWGHF/README.md

 This directory contains the code and configuration for running a minimalistic version of the D<sup>0</sup> analysis on Run 3 data.

-See the [official PWG-HF O<sup>2</sup> documentation](https://aliceo2group.github.io/analysis-framework/docs/advanced-specifics/pwghf.html) for the overview of the full heavy-flavour analysis framework.
+See the [PWG-HF O<sup>2</sup> documentation](https://aliceo2group.github.io/analysis-framework/docs/advanced-specifics/pwghf.html) for the overview of the full heavy-flavour analysis framework.

 ## Setup